Copy.ai Review 2026: Is It Still Worth It?

 Can Copy.ai write long-form blog posts?

 Technically yes, practically it's a struggle.
-You'll get a workable draft structure with significant prompting, but expect heavier editing than you'd do with a tool like Jasper that's more specifically optimized for long-form work.
+You'll get a workable draft structure with significant prompting, but expect heavier editing than with a tool like Jasper that's more optimized for long-form work.
 My recommendation: use Copy.ai for outlining, section drafts, and individual paragraphs — not full-article generation in one shot.

 Is Copy.ai worth it for a solo freelancer?